open-pioneer/trails-starter/docs/tutorials/HowToCreateAPackage.md

 import { defineBuildConfig } from "@open-pioneer/build-support";

 // The empty object is the minimal configuration.
-// We're not going to use any custom features from the pioneer framework for now. export default defineBuildConfig({});
+// We're not going to use any custom features from the Open Pioneer Trails framework for now. export default defineBuildConfig({});
 ```